Why painting kitchen cabinets is a must for refreshing your old units and saving money

 Finally, add your handles to complete your new fantastic-looking kitchen.

-Laminate kitchen cabinets aren’t the ideal surface for painting so you need to make sure that you do your prep work properly.
+When painting laminate kitchen cabinets you need to make sure that you do your prep work properly.

 - Like before, remove doors and any hardware.
 Clean with sugar soap and use a fine sandpaper – around 100-200 grit – to give the surface better adhesion.